 - Science: Study microbial activity, decomposition, pH and nutrient cycles through compost experiments.

-- Technology: Use sensors and simple tools to track and optimize compost conditions.
+- Technology: Use sensors and simple instruments to track and optimize compost conditions, water usage, and garden planning.

-- Math: Apply concepts like ratios, measurement, and statistical analysis to composting projects.
+- Math: Apply and enhance math skills for plant and garden spacing with our grid system, and use concepts like ratios, measurement, and statistical analysis to composting projects and Mel’s Mix creation.

 High school education